PoCInnovation/Workshops/software/30.Firebase/README.md

 > You need to import the functions necessary to interact with your Firestore instance from `firebase/firestore` 😉

-> 💡 The [documentation](https://firebase.google.com/docs/firestore/quickstart#web-version-9) is very complete
+> 💡 This [documentation](https://firebase.google.com/docs/firestore/quickstart#web-version-9) can help you understand how to use the Firestore SDK.

 You can use the frontend and then check your Firebase console if the document was added 😉

 ## Step 4 - Retrieve the books

-Adding a book is great, but we want to be able to display them in our app too 🙂
+Adding a book is great, but you want to be able to display them in our app too 🙂

 Let's see if you've understood how it works by creating an endpoint `/books` to return all the books in the collection with a `GET` method:
 ```javascript